Our Review Process

 Certain studies have proven that a pumpkin contains certain compounds that could benefit a person with type 2 diabetes.
 This fruit can be consumed in different forms – one can make a vegetable out of it, pie, puree, and can also consume pumpkin seeds.
 It is enriched with multiple micronutrients and can lower the complications associated with diabetes.
 People with T2D can have smaller portions of a pumpkin and can reap the benefits as it will not end up raising their blood sugar levels by a lot.
 The presence of polysaccharides and puerarin in pumpkins can help to lower blood sugar levels and can also help to prevent the onset of diabetes

-Can pumpkin raise your blood sugar?
+Does pumpkin increase blood sugar?

 A single portion of a pumpkin would not end up raising the blood sugar level to a great extent.
 Since the glycemic index pumpkin is 75 but it has a low glycemic load, it will not end up raising the levels of blood sugar as high.